eighty20results/e20r-roles-for-pmpro/readme.txt

  Please report your issue to us by using the (E20R Roles for PMPro)[link="https://eighty20results.com/support-forums/forum/support-forums/e20r-roles-for-pmpro/"] Support Forum on The Eighty / 20 Website, and we'll try to respond within 1 business day.

 = Changelog =
+== 2.1.5 ==

+* BUG FIX: Fatal error during upgrade of the plugin supported by this add-on
+* ENHANCEMENT: Update copyright notice
+* ENHANCEMENT: Use defined variable for admin JavaScript

 == 2.1.4 ==

 * BUG/FIX: Didn't identify self-referential license check correctly